thurmda/helpjersey/README.md

 Twitter Bootstrap is available in public/

 #Run
+If you have the heroku toolbelt installed () you can use

+    foreman start

+and foreman will assign the web app a port just like on heroku.
+If not you can simply run

     npm start

-The web app right now will start on your http://localhost:3000
+and the web app will start on http://localhost:3000 Alter your config/index.js if you need a different port.